kapton heaterssilicone rubber heaterswire harnessbattery heatersbutyl heaterscircuit design

 Various Terminations:

-Birk can offer many different terminations such as: leads from 36 gauge to 10 gauge, soldered terminals, connectors, pins and zero insertion force connections.
+Birk can offer many different terminations, such as soldered connections, welded connections, connectors, pins and zero-insertion-force connections.

 Shaded Watt Density:

-Different heat intensities in the same circuit can provide an even heat across an entire heated area, and can compensate for cool heat sink edges.
+Different heat intensities in the same circuit can provide even heat across an entire area, and can compensate for cool heat-sink edges.

 Dual Voltage Circuits:

-A single heater can be designed to operate on more than one voltage by including dual circuits with three leads.
+A single heater can be designed to operate on more than one voltage through the inclusion of dual circuits with three leads.

 Resistance Taps: